Regulation on Master's study at the University of Iceland School of Health Sciences, no 60/2019.

 - A certified transcript of a degree certificate, if the applicant has completed a BS degree at a university other than the University of Iceland.

-- Name of prospective tutor, if relevant.
+- Name of prospective administrative supervisor, if relevant.

 Faculties shall determine whether any other information must accompany an application.